clienthax/Ps3GhidraScripts/README.md

 ## AnalyzePs3Binary.java
 The main script, this should be used BEFORE analysis is run on the program.

-This will ask for the location of the nids.txt file.

 It will then parse the information sections and define imports/exports and name the ones it can from the nids file, and then set the TOC.